enbeee/layouts-builder/README.md

 !!!
-Another stupid vibe coding experiment
+Another stupid vibe coding experiment -- use at your own risk !!!

 # Super Source Layout Builder for OBS